nevanscott/uxui.cat/content/projects/travel/index.md

     value: |
       * Click-through prototype
       * Presentation
-      * Design report
 ---

 ## Brief

 We are planning to launch a new product for booking travel.
 We  intend to generate revenue based on fees associated with the **booking of flights**.
-We want to start by launching a *minimum viable product*, but considering this is a competitive market to enter, we probably cannot compete solely on price—instead we need you to help us add value to the experience so that users may start adopting our platform.
+We want to start by launching a *minimum viable product*, but considering this is a competitive market to enter, we probably cannot compete solely on price.
+Instead, we need you to help us add value to the experience so that users may start adopting our platform.

 You will be designing a new app to be launched on both Android and iOS.
-For the sake of this exercise, assume that both apps will be built out by developers specializing in the respective platforms, and that they will be built natively.
+For the sake of this exercise, assume that both apps will be built using a tool like [React Native](https://reactnative.dev).
 It's your job to:

-* quickly prototype a key flow of the app
+* prototype a key flow of the app
 * develop a visual identity to accompany it
-* translate the design to be appropriate for both platforms (iOS and Android)
+* develop the design to be appropriate for both platforms (iOS and Android), highlighting any important design differences between the two platforms

 ## Proto-personas